 Once we understand the real reason why we do community, now we can look at the purpose community serves.
 Jesus states the purpose for the church plainly in Matthew 28:19: go and make disciples.
 A disciple is a follower of Jesus, reflecting the image of God through identity in Jesus, and expressing that identity through worship to God, community in church, and mission in the world.
 We gather in community groups with our friends and neighbors to live life together and experience the gospel in ways we can’t on our own.
 Community Groups are a place to wrestle with the truths of the Bible, love one another, serve the city, and participate in the mission of God for Mars Hill.

-There is a reason that the New Testament is littered with commands to love, teach, admonish, and rebuke one another.
-By discipling one another we are not only learning, but also we are teaching the gospel.
+The reason that the New Testament is filled with commands to love, teach, admonish, and rebuke one another is that by discipling one another, we are not only learning, but also we are teaching the gospel.
 Instead of one teacher with many disciples, we create a community of disciples who are discipling one another.
 Teachers have long known that this is the best way to learn because you must know your subject well to teach it to others.
 In this way, as the Word is preached and then applied in community, we can disciple an entire population effectively and efficiently.

 A Community Group is a group of disciples who live life together for the purpose of sanctification and glory to God.
 Consequently we expect that the same attributes of a disciple would be present in community.
 Simply, a Community Group is group of disciples who find their identity in Jesus, worship Jesus together, care for one another, spur each other toward godliness, and own the mission to see more people know Jesus.
 A Community Group is not an event.
 It’s a lifestyle of discipleship.